HyperCodec/flux-rust-wrapper/README.md

 # hf-text-to-image

-This is an unofficial wrapper for the huggingface Serverless Inference API that supports the `image` crate.
+This is an unofficial wrapper for the Huggingface Serverless Inference API that supports the `image` crate.

 ### Installing dependency
 This crate is not published on crates.io.